dynamicloud/dynamicloud_nodejs_api/README.md

 query.add(dc.conditions.greaterThan("age", 24));

 /*
- * This method will use the data object and the query object to update only the records that match with the selection.
+ * This function will use the data object and the query object to update only the records that match with the selection.
  */
-provider.updateWithSelection(query, {}, function(error) {
+provider.updateWithSelection(query, {'name' = 'Eleazar'}, function(error) {
    console.log("Updated!");
 });
 ```